Josephine de Karman

 Our home life in Pasadena was a continuation of life in Aachen.
 My mother and sister had found a sprawling Spanish-style home on Marengo Avenue, with a huge dining room and living room and two wings where we could live independently of one another but find a common meeting place around a large oak dining-room table.
 In a few months we threw open our doors to students and other visitors and thereby continued in Pasadena the international gemütlichkeit we had enjoyed so much in Aachen. ...
 My sister Pipö was fond of the movie colony and our guests included writers, producers and actors … Among other guests generally collected by my sister were spiritualists, magicians and other odd characters whom we found in great abundance in Southern California.

 When Enrico Fermi was visiting Pasadena, he asked Theodore whether it would be possible to visit a movie studio.
 "Since my friends and those of my sister included a number of Hollywood personalities, notably the Hungarian actors Paul Lukas and Bela Lugosi, I had no difficulty arranging a luncheon for Fermi at the studios."

 In 1951 Theodore and Pipö travelled to the dedication of the Arnold Engineering Center at Tullahoma, Tennessee.
-After the dedication, on way to New York, she had a heart attack.
+After the dedication, while travelling to New York, she had a heart attack.
 She died in Pasadena on 2 July 1951.
 It was then that Theodore realized who he had lost:

 Little Pipö was not only my last family link to the past.
 She was also the organizer of the day-to-day details of my life, the sharer of my innermost feelings.
 She knew with an uncanny instinct when to keep me free from interruption when I was immersed in scientific work, and when to open the gate to entertainment and gaiety.
 I never realized until she was gone how close we were to each other and how much I depended on her.

 Theodore was a founding partner of Aerojet corporation which grew rapidly.
 Unable to fund the growing operations, the founders were pressured to sell their stock in the company:

 I continued to hold out for a number of months, but after some negotiation General Tire finally made a concession I could not resist.
 The firm promised to contribute over $50,000 to a foundation for worthy art students set up in the name of my sister Pipö, if I would sell my Aerojet holdings ... touched by the pleasing corporate nod to the memory of my dear sister, I relinquished my remaining shares in 1953.